URiem/portfolio-project-3/README.md

 ### Surface

-To add a little bit of appeal to the site, the surface has been modified slightly from the provided CI template.
-The terminal window is centered in the browser and a background picture featuring an image of a keyboard adds visual appeal fitting the theme of the application.
+To add visual appeal to the site, the surface has been modified slightly from the provided CI template.
+The terminal window is centered in the browser and a background picture featuring an image of a keyboard was choosen to fit with the theme of the application.

 #### Color Scheme